iter8-tools/docs/docs/getting-started/your-first-experiment.md

 # Your First Experiment

-!!! tip "Load Test an HTTP Service"
+!!! tip "Benchmark an HTTP Service"
-    Get started with your first [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) by load testing an HTTP service.
+    Get started with your first [Iter8 experiment](concepts.md#what-is-an-iter8-experiment) by benchmarking an HTTP service.

 ***